mah5057/mah5057.github.io/docs/paper_moon.markdown

 ![stone spray](/assets/img/spray_painted.jpg)

+After finishing the crescent shape, I assembled the base shape, spray-painted it black, and attached it to the crescent shape.

-I used my piano bench as the seat, and I found that attaching the moon to the bench provided a great base to keep it upright:
+I used a piano bench as the seat, and I found that attaching the moon to the bench provided a great base to keep it upright:

 ![steadman's test](/assets/img/steadman_test_cute.jpg)
 *steadman testing it all out*